Назад към всички

 Allowed read sources:

-• OpenClaw cron state (openclaw cron list --json)
+• OpenClaw cron state: openclaw cron list --json

-• Service health/status (systemctl is-active <service>)
+• Service health: systemctl is-active <service>

-• Recent logs for incident window (journalctl -u <service> --since ... --no-pager)
+• Logs for incident window: journalctl -u <service> --since ... --no-pager

-• Workspace incident artifacts (/root/.openclaw/workspace/docs/ops/, /root/.openclaw/workspace/memory/)
+• Workspace incident artifacts: /root/.openclaw/workspace/docs/ops/, /root/.openclaw/workspace/memory/

 Allowed remediation actions (safe set):

-• No credential rotation/deletion.
+• No credential rotation/deletion

-• No firewall/network policy mutations.
+• No firewall or network policy mutations

-• No package installs/upgrades during incident handling.
+• No package installs/upgrades during incident handling

-• No bulk cron rewrites unrelated to the incident.
+• No bulk cron rewrites unrelated to the incident

-• No edits to unrelated services/components.
+• No edits to unrelated services/components

 Approval policy (human-in-the-loop)